firedancer-io/firedancer/book/guide/firedancer.md

  * The block packing logic.

-All other functionality is retained by Solana Labs, including the runtime itself which tracks account state and executes transactions.
+All other functionality is retained by Agave, including the runtime itself which tracks account state and executes transactions.

-This means building and running a Firedancer validator also builds a Solana Labs validator and runs it as a child process.
-The Solana Labs process is fully built into and managed by Firedancer and you do not need to start it up or otherwise configure it.
+This means building and running a Firedancer validator also builds a Agave validator and runs it as a child process.
+The Solana process is fully built into and managed by Firedancer and you do not need to start it up or otherwise configure it.

-Because of this side by side operation, existing knowledge and processes you have from running a Solana Labs validator will likely apply to Firedancer too.
-For example, the monitoring and metrics are left the same, and you will run the same Solana Labs `solana` CLI command.
+Because of this side by side operation, existing knowledge and processes you have from running a Agave validator will likely apply to Firedancer too.
+For example, the monitoring and metrics are left the same, and you will run the same `solana` CLI command.

 ## This Book
-This book is intended for operators and administrators already familiar with running a Solana Labs validator, as Firedancer heavily leans on the same concepts and components.
+This book is intended for operators and administrators already familiar with running a Agave validator, as Firedancer heavily leans on the same concepts and components.
 To get up to speed there, read the Solana Labs [validators guide](https://docs.solana.com/running-validator).